 Eumundi Square (the lowest part beneath Napier Road).

-Middle Section- gently rising between Napier Road and Memorial Drive This is the Original Eumundi Market section.
-Although Central and Parkside are separate markets, foot traffic flows easily between all three.
+The Original Eumundi Market – located in the middle section between Napier Road and Memorial Drive.
+Although Central and Parkside markets are separate markets in the same area, foot traffic flows easily between all three.

 Canecutters Building.
 Office and Lost Children/Property